Old Bethpage, New York: History

-For a few years, regularly scheduled passenger traffic also appeared in timetables, with the station being called Bethpage.
+For a few years, regularly scheduled passenger traffic also appeared in timetables, with the station named Bethpage.
 The line was abandoned in 1942.
 Remnants of a locomotive turntable can be found in the woods of Bethpage State Park on the east side of Round Swamp Road.
-The brickyard continued operations under different owners until 1981, with different sections known variously as Bethpage Brickworks, Queens County Brick Manufacturing Company, Post Brick Company, and (after Nassau County split from Queens County in 1899) Nassau Brick Company.
+The brickyard continued operating until 1981, with different sections known as Bethpage Brickworks, Queens County Brick Manufacturing Company, Post Brick Company, and (after Nassau County split from Queens County in 1899) Nassau Brick Company.
 The pitted terrain at the brickworks was used in investigations by Grumman for digital mapping of Earth.

 In 1908, William Kissam Vanderbilt II began construction of the Long Island Motor Parkway, one of the country's first highways.
 Eventually stretching 45 mi from Queens to Lake Ronkonkoma, New York, a portion of the parkway ran through Old Bethpage.
 Street names such as "Vanderbilt Lane", "Motor Parkway" and "Toll Place" serve as reminders.
-Segments of the old roadbed and some bridges can still be seen in some places, including Battle Row Campground, Bethpage State Park, and the Old Bethpage Village Restoration.
+Segments of the old roadbed and some bridges can still be seen, including Battle Row Campground, Bethpage State Park, and the Old Bethpage Village Restoration.

-In 1932, under the auspices of Long Island State Parks Commissioner, Robert Moses, Bethpage State Park, was opened.
+In 1932, under the auspices of Long Island State Parks Commissioner Robert Moses, Bethpage State Park was opened.
 The park and its 1400 acre is almost entirely within the hamlet of Old Bethpage.
 In 1936, the adjacent hamlet of Central Park changed its name to Bethpage.
-Following this name change, the hamlet originally called Bethpage resisted suggestions that it merge with the new Bethpage, and got approval from the post office to change its name to Old Bethpage, though it did not have its own post office until 1965.
-Bethpage State Park remained so named, leading some to mistakenly believe that the park is located mostly in Bethpage.
+Following the name change, the hamlet originally called Bethpage resisted suggestions that it merge with the new Bethpage, and got approval from the post office to change its name to Old Bethpage, though it did not have its own post office until 1965.
+Bethpage State Park retained its name, leading some to mistakenly believe that the park is located mostly in Bethpage.